nosqlgeek/aimm-filestore/README.md

 * HTTP GET from `/retrieve/<key>`
 * HTTP DELETE to `/delete/<key>`

 The HTTP `Content-Type` header must be set to `application/octet-stream`.
-The authentication parameters must be passed as URL parameters.
+The authentication parameters must be passed within the header via the following custom fields:

+* `X-Access-Key`
+* `X-Access-Secret`

 Here are some examples: